martinbalke-401-adavanced-js/401-lab-08/README.md

 #### Tests
 * How do you run tests?
 NPM Test
 * What assertions were made?
-All crud operations work on all routes

 #### UML
 Link to an image of the UML for your application and response to events